Shayan Chowdhury Arnob: 2008–2009: Doob and world tour

 Arnob's early April 2008 album, Doob contained mostly new songs and more electrically amplified rock songs than his previous albums.
-The album featured many contemporary artists like, Sahana Bajpaie, Zohad Reza Chowdhury (Nemesis), the Mak, Idris Rahman, Saad and Andrew Morris.
-This album also marks as his first to feature a rabindra sangeet, "Noyon Tomare".
+The album featured many contemporary artists like Sahana Bajpaie, Zohad Reza Chowdhury (Nemesis), Mak, Idris Rahman, Saad, and Andrew Morris.
+This album also marks his first to feature a rabindra sangeet, "Noyon Tomare".
 "Shopno Debe Doob", a song written by Sahana was included in the Poems Collection of Shonkho Ghosh.
 Many critics said that "it didn't match the success and popularity of his previous albums".